akpiya/MNISTDiffusion/README.md

 # Diffusion Model on MNIST Dataset

-Implementation of a diffusion generative model as detailed in [Denoising Diffusion Probalistic Models](https://arxiv.org/pdf/2006.11239).
+Implementation of a diffusion generative model as detailed in [Denoising Diffusion Probalistic Models](https://arxiv.org/pdf/2006.11239) including a write-up of the mathematical derivations of the model.
+This can be found in the `theory` directory.

 ## Generated Samples